As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 3. Use A Light Therapy Lamp To Boost Energy Levels

 Is your fatigue associated with Autumn Anxiety?
-This is one of the fallouts resulting from lack of sunlight exposure during this season.
+This is one of the fallouts resulting from a lack of sunlight exposure during this season.
 Persistent tiredness and feeling listless are among the more prominent symptoms of fall fatigue.

 Using a light therapy lamp can help overcome the fatigue and anxiety that sets in during autumn.
 These are special types of lamps that are designed to emit light that simulates natural sunlight.